How to Buy an IKEA Bed

 Buying an IKEA Bed in the U.S.

 Buying an IKEA bed in the US might be something you are unfamiliar with.
-It will have a few parts and assembly will be necessary and I think a lot of people do not get all the parts on the first try.
-So this article offers a little guidance on all the parts and advice on choosing which parts to buy.
+It will have a few parts, assembly will be necessary, and I think a lot of people do not get all the parts on the first try.
+So this article offers a little guidance on all the parts necessary and advice on choosing which parts to buy.

 To Boxspring/Foundation or Not to Boxspring/Foundation?

 Well, first of all, let me explain what a boxspring/foundation is.
 Although they look the same from the side and serve the same purpose of raising your mattress, they are actually two different items.
 There is one major difference, however: The foundation has wood boards to hold up the mattress, while the boxspring, like its name suggests, has springs where it meets the mattress.

 So what does this mean, you ask?
 Well, a boxspring will give you a plusher, bouncier feeling, while a foundation will feel firmer and more solid.